Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - Big Bad: The first true over-arching villain the series has ever had, and genuinely retained this for a time.

-- Big Red Devil: His unusual being appearance plays with it.
+- Big Red Devil: His Awakened appearance plays with it.
 His horns used to be his hair before he gained the desire to become a real monster for heroes to fight.
 This does two things: it changed his physical appearance to one similar to a demon, and all his hair turns into his two "horns", leaving him bald.

 - Butt-Monkey: When Garou starts his crusade against heroes in the manga, he's just as likely to get his ass kicked as he is to kick ass.
 Against Watchdog Man for instance, he gets utterly outclassed and has to retreat, only escaping worse punishment because Watchdog Man doesn't venture outside his own territory.
 And every time Garou runs into Saitama, he gets knocked out instantly, with Saitama never even realizing who he punched out.
-One time Saitama even wonders right afterwards about that Hero Killer he had heard about and whether he'd possibly be a challenge seconds after punching Garou through a wall.
+One time Saitama even wonders right afterwards about that Hero Hunter he had heard about and whether he'd possibly be a challenge seconds after punching Garou through a wall.
 Overall, Garou has been knocked out thrice by Saitama before their ultimate confrontation.

-- Card-Carrying Villain: He has "Hero Killer" as a title.
+- Card-Carrying Villain: He has "Hero Hunter" as a title.
 He introduces himself by walking into a meeting at the Hero Association, which is full of various rogues and evil doers. (in-context: The association was putting the word out about the world-ending prediction, hoping the Underworld might decide the world ending is against their own self-interests), and loudly proclaiming they are all weaklings and that he, the Human Monster, could defeat all of them right here to prove it... and then he actually does it.
 He then goes for a casual stroll while making a threat to the Hero Association head.
 He also doesn't pay for his meals.

 - Chekhov's Gunman: He is mentioned in passing as the student who Bang beat up and expelled due to going wild and beating up all of the other students in Bang's dojo.
 He shows up several chapters later as a villain.